newwby/Godoct/example/example_documentation.md

 # WeatherController
 **Extends** Node

 This script is an example of a fictional "WeatherController" for a game or simulation.
 The WeatherController manages different weather states such as clear, rainy, and stormy, and handles transitions between these states.

 It includes functions to manually set weather, randomize weather, and adjust intensity.
-Properties include current weather state, weather intensity, and transition speed.
+Properties include the current weather state, weather intensity, and transition speed.
 This script is designed to be attached to a Node that will serve as the central controller for all weather-related effects in the scene.